Luxulicious/SoccerMatchVisualization/README.md

 (Less likely to create merge conflicts)
 - Unit testing for calculating passing-safety (unsure of the exact criteria just yet)
 - A process to filter out faulty data (some players being in an unknown team)

+(This project uses Odin Inspector, place the sirenix folder from odin inspector into the plugins folder)